 What's the Covid situation?

-Egypt has seen a total of 184,755 Covid cases and 10,871 deaths as of March 5.
-Following a large spike in June and July, deaths and cases tailed off during August, September and October, although recent numbers show a second spike that appeared to peak over new year.
-Vaccinations have begun, but only minimal doses administered so far.
+Egypt has seen a total of 262,650 Covid cases and 15,096 deaths as of June 1.
+Following a large spike in June and July 2020, deaths and cases tailed off during August, September and October, but were followed by a second spike early in 2021.
+Vaccinations have begun, with a particular focus on Red Sea resorts, but only minimal doses administered so far.

 What can visitors expect?